Meltable Season is coming! Get the full meltable products list.

 Step 2: Optimize Your Product Pages

 Product pages are where the sale happens.
 Optimization involves checking for high quality images, detailed and unique descriptions, and prominent social proof like customer reviews.
-Displaying reviews can be a game changer; one study found it can increase conversions by as much as 270%.
-This audit ensures your product pages have everything a customer needs to click “Add to Cart.”
+Displaying reviews can be a game changer; one Spiegel Research Center study found it can increase conversions by as much as 270%.
+This audit ensures your product pages have everything a customer needs to click "Add to Cart."
+For a detailed breakdown, see this guide on optimizing product detail pages for higher CVR.

 Step 3: Audit Your Internal Links